shuciran/shuciran.github.io/_posts/17 Source Code Review/NodeJS/2023-06-19-NodeJS-Source-Code-Review.md

 show_image_post: false                                    # Change this to true
 #image: /assets/img/machine-0-infocard.png                # Add infocard image here for post preview image
 ---
+### Assessing the Application
 ```
 The existence of bin/www, package.json, and routes/ indicate that this is a NodeJS web application.
-In particular, package.json identifies a NodeJS project and manages its dependencies.1
+In particular, package.json identifies a NodeJS project and manages its dependencies.
 ```

 ```